martindisch/telegrep/README.md

 Once everything is configured, simply run `./telegrep` and whenever the pattern you defined in the configuration is encountered in the systemd journal, you will receive a message with that line from the log.
+For testing purposes, you can write messages to the journal with `logger "This is my message"`.

 ### Installation
 Edit `telegrep.service` and change the user to the one you want to run it with.